Eda Kersey

-Eda Kersey (15 May or 16 May 1904 – 13 July 1944) was a British violinist who was renowned for her brilliant playing.
+Eda Kersey (15 May or 16 May 1904 – 13 July 1944) was a British violinist renowned for her brilliant playing.
 She premiered a number of important works, including the Bax Violin Concerto, but her career was cut short by her early death.

-Eda Kersey was born in Goodmayes, Essex in 1904.
+Eda Amy Kersey was born in Goodmayes, Essex on 15 May 1904, to John Clode Kersey and Alice Coles.
+Her father was a storekeeper at the West Ham Borough Asylum in Goodmayes, where Eda was born.
+Her father was an amateur violist, occasionally playing in concerts with Eda.
 She studied the violin from the age of six, winning an honours certificate from the Trinity College of Music when only eight.
 She studied with Edgar Mouncher, a pupil of Otakar Ševčík; under him, she prepared the first movement from Wieniawski's Violin Concerto No. 2 in D minor, which she played in Southampton when only ten.
 At 13, she commenced studies with Margaret Holloway, a pupil of Leopold Auer.
 She gave her first London recital at age 16 at the Aeolian Hall.
 The BBC engaged her to play the Mendelssohn, Beethoven and Elgar concertos and she gave the first broadcast of Dohnányi's Violin Concerto No. 1.
 She also performed the Beethoven concerto at the 1930 Proms under Sir Henry J. Wood.
 Later Proms performances included the Brahms and Bach A minor concertos.

+Kersey formed her own string quartet in the 1920s known as the Kersey String Quartet which included her sister Rosalie, a cellist, pupil of Cedric Sharpe and early member of the BBC Symphony Orchestra.
+Her father John Clode Kersey also played with the quartet on occasion.
+In 1929 and 1930 Kersey played with the Ensemble Players, a trio formed of Kersey, Howard Ferguson and the cellist Helen Just.

-In 1930 she gave the first two performances of Stanley Wilson's Violin Concerto in the Midlands and a further performance in Bournemouth on 3 April, 1930.
+In February 1930, she gave the first performance of Stanley Wilson's Violin Concerto, Op.
+50, with the Birmingham Studio Symphony Orchestra conducted by the composer.

-In 1931 she formed a piano trio with Gerald Moore and Cedric Sharpe, while continuing her solo career.
-She also played in a trio with Howard Ferguson and Helen Just for some time.
+In 1931, she formed a piano trio with Gerald Moore and Cedric Sharpe, while continuing her solo career.

 She became friendly with Albert Sammons, who encouraged her to overcome her dislike of the Elgar concerto and include it in her repertoire.
 She preferred works such as the violin sonatas of John Ireland, which she played with Kathleen Long.
 Her repertoire also included the Violin Concerto by Ernest Bloch.